Air Quality Forecast

 IMPORTANT WINTER WEATHER NOTES: 1) Particle pollution forecasts are for the smaller particles.
 Particle pollution levels tend to climb on cold, calm, clear nights due to nighttime inversions which act like a cap trapping pollution close to the surface.
 In river valleys and areas with more emissions, especially from wood smoke, levels can reach the moderate range.
 2) Coarse particle pollution is also a concern during the winter months.
 Sand and salt mixtures dry out after a storm.
 Winds and traffic can stir up coarse particle pollution on roadways and parking lots.

-Forecast Details: Issued Saturday December 20 at 12:09 PM: Monday's Air Quality forecast for Ozone and Particle Pollution is GOOD statewide. -- Forecaster: Webster
+Forecast Details: Issued Friday February 27 at 2:56 PM: Sunday's Air Quality forecast for Ozone is GOOD for the entire state while Particle Pollution is MODERATE for the entire state. -- Forecaster: Webster

 |Air Quality Descriptor||Color Code||Health Effects|